 SF6 is used in specialized applications in key weapons systems and platforms where there are no known substitutes.

-Why is SF6 on the Emerging Contaminants Action List?
+Why is SF6 on the Emerging Chemicals Action List?

 The primary environmental concern with SF6 is its potential to contribute to global warming.
 It warms the atmosphere at 23,900 times the impact of carbon dioxide (CO2) and is estimated to persist for 3,200 years.